qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 * `word` - splits the string into words, separated by spaces, punctuation marks, and special characters.
 * `whitespace` - splits the string into words, separated by spaces.
 * `prefix` - splits the string into words, separated by spaces, punctuation marks, and special characters, and then creates a prefix index for each word.
 For example: `hello` will be indexed as `h`, `he`, `hel`, `hell`, `hello`.
+* `multilingual` - special type of tokenizer based on [charabia](https://github.com/meilisearch/charabia) package.
+It allows proper tokenization and lemmatization for multiple languages, including those with non-latin alphabets and non-space delimiters.
+See [charabia documentation](https://github.com/meilisearch/charabia) for full list of supported languages supported normalization options.
+In the default build configuration, qdrant does not include support for all languages, due to the increasing size of the resulting binary.
+Chinese, Japanese and Korean languages are not enabled by default, but can be enabled by building qdrant from source with `--features multiling-chinese,multiling-japanese,multiling-korean` flags.

 See [Full Text match](../filtering/#full-text-match) for examples of querying with full-text index.